aroramrinaal/open-sauced-goals/README.md

-# Open Sauced Goals Template
+# Open Sauced Goals Template.

 This is the companion repository to Open Sauced.
 All data in this repository is a mirror of the data you see on the [opensauced.pizza](https://opensauced.pizza) dashboard.